-Outside of doing some expensive food sensitivity testing, Whole30 is the one tool that has had the most profound and lasting impact on my relationship to food.
+Outside of some food sensitivity testing, Whole30 is the one tool that has had the most profound impact on my relationship to food.
 It really is mind blowing how powerful it can be in healing the body and supporting mental health!

-Whole30 can be relatively affordable (and even less expensive!) if you plan it out right, and I guarantee it will give you more appreciation for what you and your body are capable of achieving 👉🏼 (Cue unexpected feelings of confidence and empowerment!).
+Whole30 can also be relatively affordable if you plan it out right.
+And I guarantee it will give you more appreciation for what you are capable of achieving.
+Cue unexpected feelings of confidence and empowerment!

-Even though it is fairly restrictive in what you can’t have, you still have a TON of options and flexibility to play around with flavors and ingredients to make some SUPER delicious meals.
-We definitely eat very well when we are doing a Whole30 – often better than when we’re busy and “what’s for dinner” becomes something of an after thought.
-My Whole30 food list makes it even easier to plan for meals throughout the week.
+Although it is fairly restrictive, you still have a TON of ingredients to play around with to make delicious meals.
+We definitely eat super well when we are doing a Whole30.
+Often better than when we’re busy and “what’s for dinner” becomes an after thought.

 And in the end, you’re giving your body the ultimate gift of food freedom.
-Re-setting your taste buds so that you find yourself actually craving healthy, nutrient dense, whole foods.
-I’m so excited to help you find that feeling!
+Re-setting your taste buds so that you find yourself craving healthy, nutrient dense, whole foods.

 What you can’t eat on a Whole30

-Let’s start with what you can’t eat when you’re doing a Whole30 – all of these items must be completely eliminated.
+Let’s start with what you will eliminate when you’re doing a Whole30.

 - Added sugar – In any form.
 This includes artificial sweeteners, and natural sweeteners like honey, maple syrup, and coconut sugar.
 You can find a complete list of other “hidden” names of sugar in this printable PDF.

-- Alcohol – In any form.
-This also includes alcohol that you might use for cooking and and wine that may be hiding in mustard and other condiments.
+- Alcohol – This also includes alcohol that you might use for cooking and wine that may be hiding in mustard.
 Read those labels!